-The Computing Science Research Center, Center 1127, at Bell Labs has had impact on computerdom far out of proportion to the number of people working there.
-A small group of talented people, started in motion by Ken Thompson and Dennis Ritchie with the original design of UNIX, aided and abetted by those mentioned here and others, developed Research UNIX and its related tools.
+The Computer Science Research Group, Centre 127, at Bell Labs has had impact on computerdom far out of proportion to the number of people working there.
+A small group of talented people, started in motion by Ken Thompson and Dennis Ritchie with the original design of UNIX and Rudd Canaday's file system design, aided and abetted by those mentioned here and others, developed Research UNIX and its related tools.
 Many reasons are given for the success of UNIX, but one we'd like to add is the consistency of the system in all its facets.
-As a single example, the syntax used for pattern matching (a notation for the abstract concept of Regular Expressions)

-allows you easily to develop tremendous skill in pattern matching.
+As a single example, the syntax used for pattern matching (a notation for the abstract concept of Regular Expressions) allows you easily to develop tremendous skill in pattern matching.
 This skill once learned can be applied in the editor to find text, in awk to find records to be acted on, in lex to specify partitioning of an input, (with simple modification) in shell commands to match filenames, and in a dozen or so contexts.
 This kind of consistency is a rare treat in any computer system; the extent to which it permeates UNIX is exemplary.

 This concludes the first installment of our history of the natural creation of the UNIX timesharing system.
 The next installment will cover the relationships among many, many different versions of UNIX, most of them never released or publicised outside of Bell Labs and the telephone companies.
 There will be a "family tree" diagram illustrating the descent of UNIX.
-We hope you enjoyed this edition, and that you'll be looking forward to the next (assuming that somebody contributes it).
+We hope you enjoyed this edition, and that you'll be looking forward to the next.

-6. Acknowledgements
+Acknowledgements

 A myriad of UNIX experts helped with this paper.
 While it's not possible to thank everyone who offered to help, we should single out for special thanks Dennis Ritchie, who was there from the start and helped us to find it.
-We also got special help from Ken Thompson, who answered many questions about the past.
-Henry Spencer and Laura Creighton made useful comments on the work in progress.
-Lorinda Cherry and Nina Macdonald helped by describing the evolution of Style, Diction and the Writer's Workbench.
-While it's not really possible for people outside "the Labs" to get an exact picture of UNIX history, we have done our best, and assume responsibility for the accuracy of the material presented here.
+We also got special help from Ken Thompson, who answered many questions about the past; Henry Spencer; and Laura Creighton for comments on the work in progress.
+Lorinda Cherry and Nina Macdonald were helpful by describing the evolution of Style, Diction and the Writer's Workbench.
+We as authors have the final responsibility for the accuracy of the material presented here.